 3. Prepare your content beforehand

 You should prepare your content ahead of time and prevent last-minute frantic planning by creating a social media content schedule.
-Moreover, when you have time to think about it, it’s simpler to come up with a variety of material (such as blog articles, photographs, infographics, etc.).
+Moreover, when you have time to think about it, it’s simpler to come up with a variety of material (such as blog articles, presentation templates, photographs, infographics, etc.).